wendyyh/cse15l-lab-reports/lab_report_1.md

 Now you are ready to try out some commands!

 ## Trying Commands
-Feel free to try different commands you have learned from Week 1 lectures.
+It is time to try different commands you have learned from Week 1 lectures.
 Either type in commands directly to run code on your computer or type commands after ssh-ing to run code on the remote server.

 Command list to try:
 - `cd ~`